Phenotypic integration: Examples

 Aposematism in poison dart frogs has also shown that phenotypic integration may be involved.
 Aposematism is the use of warning colors to deter predators because it often conveys the organism being poisonous, and this study found that diet specialization, and chemical defense are integrated and help affect aposematism.

 In another study regarding the relationship of sexual ornaments and phenotypic integration, there seems to be a paradox where sexual traits are expected to be both less integrated for greater expression, and more integrated to better indicate physiological quality.
 However, in the case of the house finch, the female house finches select for males based on their likelihood to be a good parent.
-The females base their choice of male parental behaviors on the elaboration of the male’s sexual ornamentation.
+The females base their choice of male parental behaviors on the elaboration of the male's sexual ornamentation.
 Thus, female choice favors hormonally controlled integration of male sexual behaviors and male sexual ornamentation.

 Phylogenetically consistent patterns of phenotypic integration have also been recently reported in leaves, floral morphology, and dry fruits as well as in the morphology of some animal organs.

+The concept of morphological integration was tested in the evolution of bird limbs; strong integration between the forelimbs and hindlimbs across Maniraptora is consistent with a developmental hypothesis emphasizing the influence of serial homology and shared developmental programs.
+The research also highlighted that stronger and weaker patterns of morphological integration can occur simultaneously, showing that the overall Maniraptora lineage follows a broad integrated trend, while distinct evolutionary grades within it (e.g., enantiornithes, neoaves) exhibit weaker, group-specific covariation patterns.
+These findings underscore that the degree of morphological integration is scale-dependent and can reflect underlying developmental constraints even amidst significant functional diversification.